goneincode/Octane-Chess-Engine/README.md

 - **Search**: Depth-limited Alpha-Beta search.
 - **Evaluation**: Material balance + Positional factors (PSTs).
 - **UI**: ASCII board representation with a dynamic evaluation bar.

+Educational use only

+Made by: goneincode
+With the help of Google Gemini